Article I: Membership

 ARTICLE III.
 Faculty Council

 Section 1.
-The Faculty Council shall be composed of six elected members and several ex officio members.
+The Faculty Council shall be composed of nine elected members and several ex officio members.
 Ex officio members shall include the Dean, the Deputy and Associate Deans and the Chair of the Personnel Committee.

 The duties of the Chair of Faculty Council are: